kwokcb/ShadingLanguageX/language-spec/LanguageSpecification_v0_3-beta.md

 are a better match for how MaterialX handles conditionals.
 You can think of if expressions as similar to the C ternary operator.

 `if (condition) { value_if_true } else { value_if_false }`
-`condition` must evaluate to a bool type
+`condition` must evaluate to a bool type.
 The if expression will evaluate to `value_if_true` if the condition is true, otherwise `value_if_false`.

 The syntax `if (condition) { value_if_true }` can be used during an assignment statement.
 In this case, if the condition